five23/archlinux-ec2/README.md

 your liking.
 The comments in the file should guide you, but it's mostly setting up the specifics of your AWS environment.

-### Pick a network manager (optional)

-The provision script sets up systemd-networkd by default, but netctl is also available.
-If you have strong opinions about these matters, look for the relevant parts in the provision script.
-The comments have some hints for certain use cases.
-You can easily comment out one solution and uncomment the other.
-Never use both, of course.

 ###  Build AUR packages

-Even though they are all entirely optional, we will add two packages from AUR to our final system in order to make the result more usable as a general purpose AMI.
+Even though they are - strictly speaking - optional, we will add three packages from AUR to our final system in order to make the result more usable as a general purpose AMI.
 In order to this, we will build that packages from source and include them in the tarball.

 #### growpart